-And thus it happened that when the spears

-of the natives entered my chest and passed through my heart, so that the blood spurted out to fertilize the apple tree I had planted there, I also brought forth many cities with walls of gold and roofs encrusted with diamonds.
+And thus it happened that when the spears of the natives entered my chest and passed through my heart and my blood fertilized the apple tree I had planted there, I also spilled out many magical cities with walls of gold and roofs encrusted with diamonds.
 I had carried them with me ever since I was born.